drteeth/attend-elixir-talk/slides.md

 This is where the Process manager comes in

+* Used to coordinate between aggregates
+* Model long running processes
 * Process managers are not started until they are needed
 * So no process exists yet.